| |

 rule.
 "Lost" is the conventional euphemism to cover

-anything from wilful negligence to deliberate seeking out and
+anything from willful negligence to deliberate seeking out and

 destruction.
 Some classical art survived in the Eastern Empire,